w3c/wai-fundamentals-overview/content/foundations-course.md

 {% include box.html type="start" class="simple right highlighted" %}
 {:/}

-**Accessibility skills are increasingly in demand.
-With this course, you can build your accessibility skills and immediately apply them in practice.**
+_Accessibility skills are increasingly in demand._

+_With this course, you can build your accessibility skills and **immediately apply them in practice**._

 {::nomarkdown}
 {% include box.html type="end" %}